Multi-Objective Loss Balancing for Physics-Informed Deep Learning: Ablation and Sensitivity Study

-The proposed ReLoBRaLo loss balancing approach together with the PINNs architecture incorporate many hyperparameters, which have potential influence on performance, efficiency and accuracy.
-In order to investigate further the tendencies, an ablation and sensitivity study w.r.t. the hyperparameters Temperature $T$, exponential decay rate $\alpha$, and expected saudade $\mathbb{E}[\rho]$ given the three presented PDE examples is conducted in this section.
-After showing the results of these investigations, we discuss findings so far with our novel method and draw more general conclusions upon the presented content of this paper.
+The proposed ReLoBRaLo loss balancing scheme together with the PINNs architecture introduce many hyperparameters that have major influence on performance, efficiency and accuracy.
+In order to investigate the relations between hyperparameters and find their optimal combinations, we conduct an ablation and sensitivity study w.r.t. the temperature $T$, exponential decay rate $\alpha$, and expected saudade $\mathbb{E}[\rho]$ and report its results in this section.

 Fig.~\ref{fig:T_alpha_ablation} visualises the models' sensitivity to the exponential decay rate $\alpha$ and the temperature $T$.
 A larger $\alpha$ causes the network to "remember" longer, while $T$ controls how much the scalings "sheer out".
 Fig.~\ref{fig:T_alpha_ablation}(c) shows that Helmholtz's equation benefits most from small values for $T$, which turn the balancing more aggressive.
 This is in line with the findings in the previous section (cf. sec.~\ref{sec:helmholtz}), where we noted that the large difference in magnitudes between the terms in the loss function caused issues to ReLoBRaLo and that resolute balancing was necessary to avoid the boundary conditions to be neglected.
 In fact, we found the optimal $T$ to be $10^{-5}$ (cf. tab.~\ref{tab:bayes_opt_parameters_final}).
 On the other hand, Burgers and Kirchhoff require smoother scalings with a tendency towards higher $T$ and $\alpha$.
 It is worth noting that all three tasks benefit from the relaxation through the exponential decay, as setting $\alpha = 1$ always causes a deterioration of the model's performance.